1968 Democratic National Convention: Vietnam war plank and Johnson's influence

+The platform that Humphrey had written on Johnson's dictation was intended to be introduced onto the floor of the convention at the end of Day 2 — well after midnight — before Donald Peterson, the manager of Senator McCarthy’s campaign in Wisconsin and the head of the Wisconsin delegation, motioned to adjourn the convention and platform fight until the next day.
+A supporter of the minority plank, he stated his desire for the viewing public to see the debate and for the plank to be debated with full energy.
+Convention chairman Carl Albert claimed the motion to adjourn was not a recognized motion and declared Peterson out of order.
+The exhausted delegates on the floor rallied behind the adjournment motion and began chanting “let’s go home!”, leading to Mayor Daley taking to a microphone and calling for the removal of people in the rafters whom he mistakenly believed to be responsible for the uproar.
+When this failed to quell the enthusiasm, Daley took to the mic again, now to second the adjournment motion; Daley was not declared out of order, and the mayor’s motion was recognized by chairman Albert.

-The platform that Humphrey had written on Johnson's dictation was introduced onto the floor of the convention and prompted a passionate three-hour long debate on the floor, as anti-war Democrats were unrelenting in their objections.
-The platform was passed by a narrow margin, with 1,567 delegates voting for the platform while 1,041 voted against.
+When the plank was finally introduced, it prompted a passionate three-hour long floor debate as anti-war Democrats obstinately objected.
+The platform was passed with 1,567 delegates (60%) voting for the platform and 1,041 (40%) voting against.
 When the platform was passed, the delegation from New York put on black armbands and began to sing "We Shall Overcome" in protest.
-Humphrey later stated that his biggest mistake of the 1968 election was to have given in to Johnson, contending that if he stuck to his original platform it would have differentiated himself enough from Johnson to give him a lead in the polls.
-Humphrey always believed that if he gave the speech that he planned to give in Chicago and later gave in Salt Lake City on September 30, 1968, calling for an unconditional bombing pause of North Vietnam as "an acceptable risk for peace," that he would have won the election.
+Humphrey later stated that his biggest mistake of the election was to give in to Johnson, contending that if he stuck to his original platform it would have shown his independence and given him a lead in the polls.
+Humphrey always believed that if he had given his planned speech (which he instead gave in Salt Lake City on September 30, 1968) calling for an unconditional bombing pause of North Vietnam as "an acceptable risk for peace", that he would have won the election.